FAQ about results

 Q When do I get my results?

-A HPAT - Ireland results will be available to UL applicants and mature candidates at the end of April 2017.
-Results for all other candidates will be released on late June 2017.
+A HPAT - Ireland results will be available to UL applicants and mature candidates at the end of April 2020.
+Results for all other candidates will be released in late June 2020.
 Results are released online and you will receive an email explaining how to access your results.

 Q What if I can’t remember my candidate ID?